recommend-games/blog/experiments/sdj_2024/candidates.md

 *2–6 players, 25–40 minutes, 8+ years, 90% {{% sdj %}}Spiel{{% /sdj %}}*

 {{< img src="390094" size="x300" alt="FTW?!" >}}

+*Play your cards cleverly to be the 1337 in FTW?!*

 {{% game 390094 %}}FTW?!{{% /game %}}